You are here

 Selection Advisory Panel

-The OVCR uses the Notices of Intent to identify a selection advisory panel.
-For research proposals, panels usually comprise associate deans for research (ADRs), institute directors representative of appropriate disciplines, and faculty identified by the ADRs or the OVCR.
+For research proposals, limited submission review panels usually comprise associate deans for research (ADRs), institute directors representative of appropriate disciplines, and faculty identified by the ADRs or the OVCR.
 In cooperation with colleges/institutes, additional faculty may be recruited to serve on the panels.
 When the funding opportunity is from a private foundation, the panel usually includes a representative of the Office of Foundation Relations.

 Selection advisory panel members review and rank the pre-proposals, taking into account which pre-proposal teams will have the best chance of success in external competition and which pre-proposals are best aligned with the University's strategic goals.
 They may meet to discuss the combined rankings.
 The recommendations are forwarded to the VCR for approval.
 Panel members are encouraged to provide written feedback to be shared with applicants, along with any informal feedback that may be helpful in formulating a final decision.
 To ensure that PIs have adequate time to prepare final proposals, the reviewers and the OVCR work to provide PIs with a rapid response.